 The beliefs about power and control are often deeply gendered.
-Men are behaving as a macho rulers “subjects” in society, while women are merely treated as their lowly “objects” over the time because of wrong religious upbringing and sham catechism.
+Men are behaving as macho rulers “subjects” in society, while women are merely treated as their lowly “objects” over the time because of the of wrong religious upbringing and sham catechism.

 Biblical patriarchy, also known as Christian patriarchy, is a set of beliefs in evangelical Christianity concerning gender relations and their manifestations in institutions, including marriage, the family, and the home.

 A proof is, the father is the “supreme head” of the home and is responsible for the conduct of his family.